melvinchia3636/covid19-cases-choropleth-map/README.md

 requests
 re
 ```
-These are the modules required in order to make your code run properly.
+These modules are required to make your code run properly.